Annoraaq/grid-engine/usage/collision.md

     <img src="https://raw.githubusercontent.com/wiki/splashsky/phaser-grid-movement-plugin/assets/add-property-helper.png" alt="Add Property button" />
 </p>

-Name it `collides`, or one of the other [supported properties](https://github.com/Annoraaq/phaser-grid-movement-plugin/wiki/Tile-Properties), make it a `bool` and then set it to `true` if you want the tile to be non-walkable!
+Name it `gm_collide`, or one of the other [supported properties](https://github.com/Annoraaq/phaser-grid-movement-plugin/wiki/Tile-Properties), make it a `bool` and then set it to `true` if you want the tile to be non-walkable!

 <p align="center">
     <img src="https://raw.githubusercontent.com/wiki/splashsky/phaser-grid-movement-plugin/assets/property-helper.png" alt="Add Property context menu" />